Our Investment Strategy

 - Bollinger Bandwidth

 - bond prices

-Once we draw conclusions about the big picture, we zoom in to the exact investments in each client portfolio.
-During our weekly analysis meeting, we examine each holding in every model against certain standards to make sure it is performing the way we expect.
-If a particular investment is performing up to standard or above, then we leave it alone.
-If it is underperforming – particularly during a market downswing – we look for a replacement that is more appropriate.
+Once their review reveals the big picture, they drill into the exact investments within each client portfolio.
+During this weekly analysis, the Investment Committee examines each holding in every model against certain standards to make sure it is performing as expected.
+If a particular investment is performing up to standard or above, it is left alone.
+If it is underperforming – particularly during a market downswing – the Investment Committee will seek a replacement that is more appropriate.

-We do not necessarily make changes every time we perform an analysis – if the current holdings in our models are performing well, then we leave them in the model and analyze them again the following week.
+The Investment Committee does not necessarily make changes every time an analysis is performed – if the current holdings in our models are performing as expected, then they will be left as they are and analyzed again the following week.

 Past performance is not an indication or guarantee of future results.
 All investing involves risk, including the possible loss of principal.
 There is no assurance that any investment strategy will be successful.
 Asset allocation cannot eliminate the risk of fluctuating prices and uncertain returns.
 A diversified portfolio does not assure a profit or protect against loss in a declining market.